 4. Global Grants Program

-The Global Grants Program, which awarded its first grants in March 2019, provides funds and technical assistance to countries to enhance their systems of data collection and use, focusing on Civil Registration and Vital Statistics, noncommunicable disease surveys and data-to-policy translation.
+The Global Grants Program, has supported over 100 projects in 48 countries to to enhance their systems of data collection and use, focusing on Civil Registration and Vital Statistics, data-to-policy translation and setting up population based cancer registries.
 The program expands on lessons learned from previous Data for Health country work and promotes regional collaboration, including the sharing of best practices and technical expertise, among countries addressing similar issues.
-Projects are led locally, resulting in sensible and tangible deliverables that fit local needs.
+Projects are country-owned and led locally, resulting in sensible and tangible deliverables that fit local needs.

 About the Data for Health Programs